An Application of Descriptive Set Theory to Complex Analysis: Introduction

 \section{Introduction}

-The purpose of this paper is to give numerous applications of descriptive set theory to the algebras, rings and Lie rings of mathematical objects that are ubiquitous in classical complex analysis.
-The objects in question are Polish (complete separable metrizable) algebras, rings and Lie rings in their well known and standard topologies.
-A typical theorem in this paper states that an algebraic isomorphism between one of these complex analysis objects and a similar generic Polish object is necessarily a topological isomorphism.
-Interesting corollaries flow from these theorems.
-Precedents and inspiration for this paper can be found in the work of Kakutani (\cite{kakutani-1955a}, \cite{kakutani-1957a}) and Bers (\cite{bers-1948a}), Shanks and Pursell (\cite{shanks-pursell}), Kallman and McLinden (\cite{kallman-mclinden-2012a}) and I. Amemiya (\cite{amemiya-1975a}).
+The purpose of this paper is to prove a new general result about rings of complex analytic functions.
+Let $\Omega$ be an arbitrary nonempty open subset of the complex plane $\complexes$, $\mathcal{A}(\Omega)$ be the set of holomorphic functions on $\Omega$ viewed as a Polish ring (not a Polish algebra over $\complexes$) in the usual compact open topology, let $R$ be a Polish ring and let $\varphi : R \to \mathcal{A}(\Omega)$ be an abstract algebraic isomorphism.
+The main goal of this paper is to prove Theorem \ref{theorem:ring-complete}, that $\varphi$ is a topological isomorphism.
+A special result of Bers is an easy corollary.
+Two additional items are proved that helps put this theorem into perspective, that $B(\mathbb{D})$, the abstract ring of bounded analytic functions on the unit disk, cannot be made into a Polish ring and that $\mathcal{M}(\Omega)$, the abstract field of meromorphic functions on $\Omega$, cannot be made into a Polish field.

-This paper assumes a familiarity with descriptive set theory, especially Polish spaces, analytic sets, sets with the Baire property and Borel spaces, as may be found in Parasarathy (\cite{parthasarathy-1967a}), Kechris (\cite{kechris-1995a}), Becker and Kechris (\cite{becker-kechris-1996a}) and Mackey (\cite{mackey-1957a}).
+This paper assumes a familiarity with descriptive set theory, especially Polish spaces, analytic sets, sets with the Baire property and Borel spaces, as may be found in Parthasarathy (\cite{parthasarathy-1967a}), Kechris (\cite{kechris-1995a}), Becker and Kechris (\cite{becker-kechris-1996a}) and Mackey (\cite{mackey-1957a}).

+The by now well known very general approach to the proof of theorems like Theorem \ref{theorem:ring-complete} is to show that $\varphi$ is measurable with respect to the sets with the Baire property.
+However, in almost every proof of such theorems the verification of the measurability condition in any particular instance can be intricate and require a fair amount of ingenuity.
+Such seems to be the case here because of the generality of the result and that a priori there appears so little structure to work with.

+A complicating factor in the proof is that $\mathcal{A}(\Omega)$ is viewed as a Polish ring and not as a Polish algebra over $\complexes$.
+The proof is largely carried out in a sequence of lemmas and propositions, some of which may be of independent interest.
 A number of the propositions in the following discussion are given without proofs being presented.
 In every case either references are given or the proofs are easy and left to the reader.

 We always assume unless otherwise stated that if $\Omega \subseteq \complexes$ is open then $\emptyset \ne \Omega$.